Generate Map Locations of User or Groups with ProfileGrid

 Utility and Consumer Convenience

-The utility of being able to show map locations for all users on your website is many.
+The utility of being able to generate map locations of user or groups on your site is many.
 You can show the branches of your company with their area heads on these maps.
 You can show the far-reaching extent of your staff members who are working from various parts of the world.
 Also, you can check from which area you are getting users on your site.
-However, all this just couldn’t be possible without the powers of the ProfileGrid plugin.
+This way you open up a global platform for your users.
+You let the users from one part of the world to communicate with others from another far end of the world.
+However, all this could not have been possible without the powers of the ProfileGrid plugin.
+It makes it a piece of cake to create a complete membership site.
+One can perform business from there, convert it into an online store or enlist students or employees of an organization in it.